The Self-Service Sandbox is a copy of your productive Meisterplan system.

 Updating a Sandbox

 Updating a sandbox overwrites the data in your current sandbox with the information from your productive Meisterplan.
 When updating a sandbox, the only information that will remain is the SAML configuration, or if a user has verified their email on the sandbox system.
+Otherwise, all sandbox data is deleted.
+There is no way to recover it.

 If a user is in a sandbox while it is being updated, they will be kicked out of the sandbox.